tipsi2022/Group18-Predicting-League-of-Legends-Analytics/README.md

 4. To run the django project type python manage.py runserver in the command prompt.

 # How to push code in the github
+# Development

 1. First Fork this repository and then Clone the Forked repository.
-2. Add your local repository as origin git remote add origin <your-url>
+2. Add your local repository as origin- git remote add origin <your-url>
-3.Add this repository as upstream git remote add upstream
+3.Add this repository as upstream- git remote add upstream https://github.com/tipsi2022/Group18-Predicting-League-of-Legends-Analytics.git 4.To sync your local repository with central repository - git pull upstream main

+# Contribution
+-Create new branch and name it on the issue/feature you are working.

+1. To create new branch - git checkout -b <branch-name>
+2. to shift from one branch to another - git cheackout <branch-name>
+3. After completing create PR on that branch - git push origin <branch-name>